kiwitcms/open-source-test-management/README.md

 that we have, see
 [this illustration](https://raw.githubusercontent.com/atodorov/qa-automation-ruby-101/master/module00/testing_knowledge_gap.png).
-In the general case of an established software project we should start with an evaluation and find out which areas pose more risk:
+In the general case of an established software project we should start with an evaluation and find out which areas pose more risk than others:

 - Could be UI
 - Could be translations